 Tobacco addiction is among the “socially approved” addictions because these products are legal and easy to buy.
 For that reason, most people don’t even think their smoking habits are a problem.
 But, like any other addiction, this condition can have a significant impact on the health and wellbeing of an individual.

-Mechanisms of tobacco addiction can be biological, psychological, or social in nature.
+The causes of tobacco addiction can be attributed to various factors, which may be biological, psychological, or social in nature.
 The causes of tobacco addiction are listed below.

 Signs and symptoms of tobacco addiction tend to be more visible than manifestations of other substance use disorders.
 That happens because this type of addiction is more difficult to hide.
 The most common signs and symptoms of tobacco addiction are listed below.